3colorr/Mizuame/README.md

   <h1>Mizuame</h1>
 </div>

-The app Mizuame is sticky note on menu bar of Mac.
+The app Mizuame is a note on menu bar of Mac.
-This app is NOT a high performance note app.
+However, this app is NOT a high performance note app so that you should use other better apps to save your important data.

 # Website
 - Website